Euclid: Calibrating photometric redshifts with spectroscopic cross-correlations: Data: Simulated photometric and spectroscopic samples

 \subsubsection{Baryon Oscillation Spectroscopic Survey LOWZ \& CMASS samples}

 We defined BOSS-like samples according to the colour-magnitude selections specified by \cite{Dawson2013}.
-BOSS produced two spectroscopic luminous red galaxy samples, LOWZ and CMASS, targeting adjacent redshift intervals $z\in[0.15,0.43]$ and $z\in(0.43,0.7]$ respectively, and with true densities of about $30\,{\rm deg}^{-2}$ and $120\,{\rm deg}^{-2}$, respectively.
+BOSS produced two spectroscopic LRG samples, LOWZ and CMASS, targeting adjacent redshift intervals $z\in[0.15,0.43]$ and $z\in(0.43,0.7],$ respectively, and with true densities of about $30\,{\rm deg}^{-2}$ and $120\,{\rm deg}^{-2}$, respectively.
 We replicated the BOSS colour-magnitude selections as follows, first defining

 where $gri$ denote apparent magnitudes (at our simulated LSST depth).
 We then defined mock LOWZ samples with the following criteria: